United States Air Force officer rank insignia: Civil Air Patrol

 Senior members are members who joined CAP for the first time past the age of 18, or who are former cadets who transferred to the senior member program, which must happen by the cadet's 21st birthday.
-Senior members who have not yet turned 21 years are eligible for flight officer grades, which include flight officer, technical flight officer, and senior flight officer.
+Senior members who have not yet turned 21 years are eligible for flight officer grades, which include flight officer, technical flight officer, and senior flight officer, after completion of Level 2, Part one of Senior Member training.
 There is no mandatory retirement age for CAP members, and there are no physical requirements for joining.
 Members may enter retired status after twenty years of service.
 The only physical requirements senior members must follow are the weight and grooming standards required in order to wear the United States Air Force-style uniforms.
 Senior members who do not meet the weight and grooming standards of the United States Air Force may wear alternative uniforms known as CAP Corporate uniforms.

 Officer grades up to lieutenant colonel reflect progression in training and organizational seniority, rather than command authority.
 Because of this, it is not uncommon for senior members commanding groups and squadrons to have members of superior grades serving under them.
-Current, retired and former members of the United States Armed Forces may be promoted directly to the CAP grade equivalent to their military grade up to lieutenant colonel, although some choose to follow the same standards as non-prior-service members.
+Current, retired and former members of the United States Armed Forces may be promoted directly to the CAP grade equivalent to their military grade up to lieutenant colonel after completion of Level 2, Part one of Senior Member training, although some choose to follow the same standards as non-prior-service members.
 Except for a few exceptional cases, senior members are only promoted to the grade of CAP colonel upon appointment as a Region Commander, responsible for overseeing multiple states, or Wing Commander, responsible for the administration of CAP units across an entire state.